windowschips/monochrome-dark-dotfiles/README.md

 # MonochromeDark
 ## very cool hyprland and ags stuff idk

-ok so let me start by saying i have no idea what the fuck im doing

-to instal this you need GNU stow

-then clone this shit and cd into it and run `stow */`

-then everythin g will be done and yuo can restart ur hyperlnd

-just make sure you have:

-- ags

-- gnome-terminal (you can change this in the hyprland config file if you hate it for whatever reason)

-- sassc  (EVERYTHING GETS FUCKED UP IF YOU DONT INSTALL THIS))))))))))))
+I'm going to start off by saying I have **NO IDEA WHAT I'M DOING.** This is my first time making dotfiles and I don't have much experience with this kind of thing.

+These are dotfiles which configure:
 - hyprland
 - neofetch
 - swaylock-effects
 - swappy
+- rofi
+- ags (only tested 1.7.4)
+- gnome-terminal (just configures the padding. its optional and you can change the default terminal in hyprland.conf)
+- hyprpaper (the wallpaper is also included. made by Milad Fakurian on Unsplash.)
+- cursor (bibata)
+- icons (papirus)

+Just make sure you have:
+- GNU stow (for install)
+- sassc (required by the ags dotfiles)
 - grim
 - slurp

-- rofi

-- rofi
+- blueman

-- and a will to live

-- this is rushed becuase you guys keep begging for the dotfiles

-i only tested this on fedora GNOME which i installed hyprland on
+To install:
+1. Clone this repo. `git clone https://github.com/windowschips/monochrome-dark-dotfiles.git`
+2. Place it in your home directory and name it something like `.dotfiles` (optional, but you should do it for cleanliness)
+3. `cd` into the newly cloned repo.
+4. Run `stow */`.
+This will create symlinks so that the dotfiles can work.
+5. Restart Hyprland and everything should work.

+Tested ***ONLY*** on Fedora Workstation 39, in which I installed Hyprland using JaKooLit's [Fedora-Hyprland](https://github.com/JaKooLit/Fedora-Hyprland).

-# enjoy.
+## enjoy.